Baton twirling: Competitive baton twirling

 Events and age divisions and levels may vary due to baton association.

 International Cup

 Special Athlete's Award

 In 1998, the WBTF introduced the Special Athlete's Award of Recognition for athletes that competed at 10+ World Championships.
 Not all are Champions.

+Federation

+World Baton Twirling Federation (WBTF) was founded to promoting the sport of baton twirling in world.
+First World Championships held in Seattle in 1980.